Skip to content

 Conclusion

 PhilHealth maternity benefits provide meaningful financial support for Filipino families during pregnancy and childbirth.
-With the updated case rates following the 2025 adjustment, coverage amounts have increased significantly — normal delivery is now covered at up to ₱12,675 in birthing homes, and cesarean sections are covered at ₱37,050.
+With the April 30, 2026 expansion, coverage amounts have increased dramatically — normal delivery is now covered at ₱29,000 (roughly 3× the previous rate), cesarean sections are covered between ₱58,000 and ₱62,000 depending on hospital level, prenatal care is doubled to 8 visits including vaccines and labs, and 3 postnatal follow-up visits are now reimbursable for the first time.

 The key to maximizing your benefits is planning ahead: choose a PhilHealth-accredited facility early, complete your prenatal visits, prepare your documents before your due date, and make sure both your delivery and your baby's newborn care package are properly processed.